 SFX Collection (2009) Five-Star Sci-Fi: Your Guide to the Greatest Sci-Fi Films and TV Ever—A special issue of the magazine presented all the films that received a five-star rating in a popular list.

-SFX (May 2012) The Top 100 Science-Fiction, Fantasy, and Horror Movies of All Time—A fan poll selected the best 100 (actually 110) genre films of all time with an unusual number of older films for a fan poll This results in a popular list.
+SFX (May 2012) The Top 100 Science-Fiction, Fantasy, and Horror Movies of All Time—A fan poll selected the best 100 (actually 110) genre films of all time with an unusual number of older films for a fan poll.

 SFX: The Ultimate Guide to Fantasy (2017) 50 Greatest Fantasy Films Ever—A "bookazine" presented a list of top fantasy films that is heavy on films from the 1980s and light on any film before then.